P. Mohammad Ismail

-P. Mohammad Ismail is an Indian politician and former Member of the Legislative Assembly.
+P. Mohamed Ismail is an Indian politician and former Member of the Legislative Assembly.
 He was elected to the Tamil Nadu legislative assembly as a Janata Party candidate from Padmanabhapuram constituency in Kanyakumari district, in the 1980 election.
 He was the Tamil Nadu Janata Party president during 1980–1984.
 He was one of the 9 Janata Party parliamentary committee members during the early 1980s.
 He unsuccessfully contested the 1991 and 1996 parliamentary elections as a Janata Dal candidate from Nagercoil constituency.

 Presently he is the Tamil Nadu state president for Janata Dal(S)since 2005.
 Earlier during 1984-89 he was the Janata Party president for Tamil Nadu.